 Sally Wolfe’s passion and purpose is to help writers and professionals bring their wisdom and stories to the world (fiction and nonfiction).

-Since 2005, Sally has worked with New York Times-reviewed authors, literary agents, and self-published writers and professionals, including a 2016 nominee for National Book Award.
-She served as story editor for Narrative Magazine.
+Since 2007, Sally has worked with New York Times-reviewed authors, self-published writers and professionals, including a 2016 nominee for National Book Award.
+She served as story editor for Narrative Magazine for five years.
 (Read what people have to say about her work here.)

 Before she found her calling as an author (published novel Consolations), editor, and book coach, Sally enjoyed a successful 17 year marketing career as a publicist and award-winning copywriter in Silicon Valley where she honed her communications skills.

 Twelve years ago I was a marketing executive in Silicon Valley making a six figure income and living in a beautiful house that I had bought and remodeled.
 I led marketing teams that successfully launched over 50 products into the high-tech marketplace.
 I was in demand as a strategist, copywriter, publicist, and speechwriter.
 I played an instrumental role in two successful initial public offerings.
 It was exciting and lucrative, but there was no soul in it for me.

 I left to find my purpose, exploring various healing and spiritual paths.
 I studied yoga and began to practice meditation.
 I spent time in monasteries and spiritual communities.
 I learned Qi Gong and dived into all kinds of therapy and bodywork.
 I did a tremendous amount of healing and then spent a year in New York City, developing a desktop publishing program for homeless youths, serving as the program director and instructor.